Offer: magazine subscription

 For the dough: sieve the flour and salt into a mixing bowl.
 Using your fingertips, roughly incorporate the melted ghee into the flour and then add the saffron and its soaking water followed by enough cold water (about 100-125ml) to make a soft but not sticky dough.
 Knead the dough in the bowl until smooth and then cover it and leave on one side at room temperature for 30 minutes.

 Knead the rested dough for one minute and divide it into 9 x 40g portions.
 Using your hands, shape each one into a 4cm diameter ball.

 Shape the lentil paste into slightly smaller 3cm balls in the same way.

-Make an indentation in the middle of one of the dough balls with your fingers, pressing it into a bowl-like shape.
-Put one of the lentil balls in the cavity and pull the dough around it, pinching the edges together so the lentil ball is completely enclosed.
+Using your fingers, make an indentation in the middle of one of the dough balls, and press it into a bowl-like shape.
+Put one of the lentil balls in the cavity and pull the dough around it, pinching the edges together so that the lentil ball is completely enclosed.

-Heat a griddle or heavy frying pan over a medium heat and carefully lift the disc onto the griddle.
-Drizzle 1 tsp of melted ghee around the edges and cook on one side for 2-3 mins, until it starts to colour.
+Heat a griddle or heavy frying pan over a medium heat and carefully lift the bread onto the griddle.
+Drizzle 1 tsp of melted ghee around the edges and cook on one side for 2-3 minutes until it starts to colour.